 Generally speaking, if people cannot healthfully express their own personal truths, they can develop a hypothyroid condition or a goiter.
-The truth gets stuck in their throats, emotionally, and can create a corresponding physical condition.
+The truth gets stuck in their throat, emotionally, and can create a corresponding physical condition.

 A student in one of my classes was suffering from hypothyroidism and a goiter.
 Diane told me that when she read and answered work emails she often found herself holding her throat.

 When I asked if she was saying something in the emails that she didn’t want to say, she said, “Yes!
 I work for a government organization, and I have to be politically correct with my responses.”
-She realized that her standard email replies and the truth of what she wanted to express were in opposition to each other.
+She realized that her standard email replies, and the truth of what she wanted to express, were in complete opposition to each other.
 She was withholding her truth to save her job.
 She said, “If I write back what I really want them to know, I would get fired.”

-On the emotional and spiritual levels, if Diane doesn’t express her truth, her thyroid may always have problems no matter how well she is eating or how well she takes care of herself.
+On the emotional and spiritual levels, if Diane doesn’t express her truth, her 5th chakra and thyroid may always have problems no matter how well she is eating or how well she takes care of herself.
 To fully heal her condition, she needed to get another job, one that was in alignment with her being able to speak her truth and nourish her spirit.

 Unfortunately, the root cause of that condition probably did NOT begin in the physical realm.
 Dense with matter, the physical world is the final place that a condition shows up.
 The thought or emotion that may have triggered that physical condition to start developing in the first place, began in an environment that moves much faster, traveling at the speed of light; the world of ether, emotion and spirit.